yadavharsh01/java_cheatsheet/README.md

 Conclusion
 1. Conclusion
 Java is one of the simple high-level languages that provides powerful tools and impressive standards required for application development.
 It was also one of the first languages to provide amazing threading support for tackling concurrency-based problems.
 The easy-to-use syntax and the built-in features of Java combined with the stability it provides to applications are the main reasons for this language has ever-growing usage in the software community.

+125.
+What does it mean that a method or class is abstract?
+An abstract class cannot be instantiated.
+Abstract methods may only be included in abstract classes.
+However, an abstract class is not required to have any abstract methods, though most of them do.
+Each subclass of an abstract class must override the abstract methods of its superclasses or it also should be declared abstract.
+126.
+What is a transient variable?
+Transient variable is a variable that may not be serialized.
+127.
+How does Java handle integer overflows and underflows?
+It uses those low order bytes of the result that can fit into the size of the type allowed by the operation.
+128.
+What is the difference between the >> and >>> operators?
+The >> operator carries the sign bit when shifting right.
+The >>> zero-fills bits that have been shifted out.